technyon/nuki_hub/README.md

 After the initial installation of the Nuki Hub firmware via serial connection, further updates can be deployed via OTA update from a browser.<br>
 In the configuration portal, scroll down to "Firmware update" and click "Open".<br>
 Then Click "Browse" and select the new "nuki_hub.bin" file and select "Upload file".<br>
-After about a minute the new firmware should be installed.
+After about a minute the new firmware should be installed afterwhich the ESP will reboot automatically.

 ## MQTT Encryption (optional; Wi-Fi and LAN8720 only)